kevinlacotaco/grunt-todos/README.md

 #### options.verbose
 Type: `Boolean`
 Default value: `true`

-Verbose mode will cause the plugin to report on every file, regardles if there are actual lines to report or not.
+Verbose mode will cause the plugin to report on every file, regardless if there are actual lines to report or not.
 If set to false, only files with todos will be mentioned.

 ### Usage Examples